Raptyyy/rapty_ac_vr_guide/README.md

 Note that in Content Manager most settings have a green "i" icon next to them that will show what each setting does and the performance impact

 ## 5.1 Video Presets for VR
-These are some video presets I made if you dont want to read through the settings below, try each one out and see what works best.
+These are some video presets I made if you don't want to read through the settings below, try each one out and see what works best.
 Also adjust to your needs.
 Make sure to double check the Rendering Mode so that its set correctly for your headset !
 - High Performance: [Link here](https://acstuff.club/s/lW4B) (Disable post processing if you need even more performance)
 - Balanced: [Link here](https://acstuff.club/s/MvZ2)